 Personal choices and practices: Air travel/GHG minimization strategy

 On the demand side, my strategies are two.
 First, I refuse to go to any distant location just for a one or two day conference or whatever.
 If I am going to go to Bogotá, Bangkok or Bangor, it will not be for just a quick in and out you go visit.
-I insist that once there, I must stay, work at least one full day on that place’s sustainability agenda, for each hour I spend in an airplane getting there.
-So ten hours of uncomfortable jet travel to LA, means ten days of work on LA specific problems in areas of my expertise.
+I insist that once there, I must stay, work at least one full day working on that place’s sustainability agenda and educating my own self, for each hour I spend in an airplane getting there.
+So ten hours of uncomfortable jet travel to LA, means ten days of presence and work on LA specific problems in areas of my expertise.
 The advantage of this is that it serves as more TDM, and at the same time permits me to be more useful in my work with colleagues and groups in that place.

 To reinforce my travel minimization philosophy (and this does not hurt) I request business class travel and agreeable and efficient accommodations when I travel.
 (If you look at the fare tables to check out these prices you will see how this can be quite effective as a TDM measure all by itself.
 I always suggest to my clients that they sit down before getting their travel agent’s quote on this.)